fastsmsuk/php-sdk/README.md

 -------------------

 ```
-src/                 core wraper code
+src/                 core wrapper code
-tests/               tests of the core wraper code
+tests/               tests of the core wrapper code
 ```

 REQUIREMENTS
 ------------

-The minimum requirement by FastSMS wraper is that your Web server supports PHP 5.4.
+The minimum requirement by FastSMS wrapper is that your Web server supports PHP 5.4.

 DOCUMENTATION
 -------------